Colombia Geisha Coffee Edwin Noreña

 Notably, as the grind gets finer it gets a lot bolder and the savory notes become more concentrated.
 Furthermore, these brews also tend to get more spicy and rambunctious.

-This one sparkles as a crisp, clean espresso.
+This one sparkles as a wacky but well structured espresso.
 It is full of surprises, and fascinates us with every new shot we pull.
 We recommend 18.5 grams in and 41 grams out at about 28-30 seconds for a tangy acidity and a creamy body.

 About Geisha Coffee